Skip to content

 Withdrawing your full UCAS application

 Nuclear option: cancel everything and start again next cycle.
 If you accept a deferred place for 2027 you cannot reapply in the 2027 cycle while holding that place.
-You'd have to withdraw the deferred offer first, then submit a fresh application with up to five new choices when UCAS opens for 2027 entry (usually May 2026 for the following cycle).
+You'd have to withdraw the deferred offer first, then submit a fresh application with up to five new choices when UCAS opens for the next cycle; 2027-entry applications opened on 12 May 2026.

 When universities are most flexible

-Pre-January deadline, most universities are relaxed about course changes (including switching subject entirely) because your application hasn't been assessed yet.
-Post-offer, flexibility depends on the subject: arts and humanities courses are usually more open to same-university swaps than heavily-regulated subjects like medicine, law conversion or engineering.
+Before the January deadline, most universities are relaxed about course changes (including switching subject entirely) because your application hasn't been assessed yet.
+Post-offer, flexibility depends on the subject: arts and humanities courses are more open to same-university swaps than heavily-regulated subjects like medicine, law conversion or engineering.

 A single email to the admissions inbox (not the central UCAS contact centre) gets you a fast answer.